- News & Events Menu

 2.15.1.
-The Vice President for Students or designee who each may also serve as a judicial board in its entirety.
-The Vice President for Students delegates daily operation of the judicial system to the following, including, but not limited to the Dean of Students, Campus Judicial Officer(s) and Resident Directors.
+The Vice President for Students or designee who each may also serve as a Hearing Officer for a judicial board in its entirety.
+The Vice President for Students delegates daily operation of the judicial system to the following, including, but not limited to the Dean of Students, designated Campus Hearing Officer(s) and Resident Directors.

 2.18.
 The term “community member” refers to any administrators, staff, faculty and students at Jefferson.